abetlen/llama-cpp-python/README.md

 ## Development

 This package is under active development and I welcome any contributions.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution workflow, PR title, changelog, testing, and style guidelines.

 To get started, clone the repository and install the package in editable / development mode: